 IF "YES" TO ANY OF THE ABOVE, THEN SCORE 1 FOR MENTAL HEALTH.
-SCORE: IF THE RESPONENT SCORED 1 FOR PHYSICAL HEALTH AND 1 FOR SUBSTANCE USE AND 1 FOR MENTAL HEALTH, SCORE 1 FOR TRIMORBIDITY.
+SCORE: IF THE RESPONENT SCORED 1 FOR PH SUBSTANCE USE AND 1 FOR MENTAL MORBIDITY.
 SCORE: 25.
-Are there any medications that a doctor said you should be taking that, for whatever reason, you are not taking?
-Yes Refused No 26.
-Are there any medications like painkillers that you don't take the way the doctor prescribed or where you sell the medication? ☐ Yes ☐ ☐ Refused No IF "YES" TO ANY OF THE ABOVE, SCOI RE 1 FOR ME DICATIONS.
+Are there any medications that a contract that, for whatever reason, you are not • ou should be taking Yes Refused No 26.
+Are there any medications like pai take the way the doctor prescribed or medication? where you s sell the ☐ Yes ☐ ☐ Refused No IF "YES" TO ANY OF THE ABOVE, SCOI RE 1 FOR ME DICATIONS.
 SCORE: 27.
 YES OR NO: Has your current period of homelessness been caused by an experience of emotional, physical, psychological, sexual, or other type of abuse, or by any other trauma you have experienced?
 Yes Refused No IF "YES", SCORE 1 FOR ABUSE AND TRAUMA.
-SCORE: Scoring Sumr nary DOMAIN SUBTOTAL PRE-SURVI EY A. History of HOUSING & HOM MELESSNESS B. RIS C. SOCIALISATION & DAILY FU UNCTIONS D. WI ELLNESS CDAND TOTAL Follow-up Questions GRAND TOTAL: On a regular day, where is it easiest to and what time of day is it easiest to do • Is there a phone number and/or email where someone can safely get in touch with you or leave a message?
-Is there an agency, outreach worker, or case manager that you work with regularly or trust more than others?
+SCORE: Scoring Sumr nary DOMAIN SUBTOTAL PRE-SURVI EY A. History of HOUSING & HON MELESSNESS B. RISKS C. SOCIALISATION & DAILY FU UNCTIONS D. WELLNESS CDAND TOTAL Follow-up Questions GRAND TOTAL: On a regular day, where is it easiest to and what time of day is it easiest to do • Is there a phone number and/or email someone can safely get in touch with leave a message?
+Is there an agency, outreach worker, or manager that you work with regularly more than others?
 If so, who is that?
 Who is someone that you could provide emergency contact? de as an